gulfofmaine/NERACOOS_CPR_DATA/working_across_sources/README.md

 CPR data collected & stored by NOAA and its parallel data that is obtained from the Marine Biological Association (MBA).

+This readme is intended to serve as a guide for how one might resolve these differences, and a record of some of the pitfalls a researcher one might encounter.
+As always, feedback and suggestions are welcome via github or by email.

 ## Loading NOAA and MBA Data

 The data reshaping steps for working with these two data sources can be